Speak to a local memory care advisor 24/7: (888) 595-9951

 Overall, while memory care in Ironton, Missouri, tends to be more affordable than in larger cities, it still represents a significant financial commitment.
 Families considering memory care for their loved ones should explore all available financial resources and weigh the costs against the specialized care and services offered by memory care facilities in the area.

-Granite House Rcf enables older adults to receive dementia care in Ironton, Missouri.
-It can house no more than 60 Iron county residents at a time.
-It includes amenities like transportation to medical appointments, grooming and dressing help and aid with dining and meal choices and is situated at 321 South Main St, in 63650 zip code area in Iron county.
-Granite House Rcf is duly licensed in Missouri to offer memory care, with license number 4628.
+Granite House Rcf enables dementia sufferers to get dementia and Alzheimer’s care in Ironton, Missouri.
+It can provide accommodations to no more than 60 adults at a time.
+It offers amenities like routine vital sign and health monitoring, certified dementia care staff and high caregiver to resident ratio and is situated at 321 South Main St, in 63650 zip code area in Iron county.
+Granite House Rcf is licensed in Missouri to offer memory care, with license number 4628.

-Situated at 510 East 2nd St, inside 63620 zip code area in Iron county, Patricia's Residential Care Facility offers Alzheimer’s care to Annapolis, MO older adults with dementia and provides amenities like monitoring of all exits to prevent wandering, certified dementia care staff and programs to promote brain health.
+Located at 510 East 2nd St, inside 63620 zip code area in Iron county, Patricia's Residential Care Facility offers Alzheimer’s care to Annapolis, MO seniors with Alzheimer’s and dementia and includes amenities that include individualized programs and care, certified caregivers that specialize in dementia and Alzheimer’s care and special activities for Alzheimer’s patients.
 Patricia's Residential Care Facility provides a total of 12 memory care units.
 Patricia's Residential Care Facility is officially licensed to provide care, with license # 6353.

 When exploring options for memory care in Ironton, Missouri, it’s important to understand the different ways to pay for services, especially as memory care can be a significant financial commitment.
 One of the most common questions families have is whether Medicare can help cover the costs of memory care services.